BetaRavener/uPyLoader/README.md

 ### Configuration:
 All configuration is currently handled by `config.txt` file.
 To disable using scripts in flash for file transfer over UART, set `use_transfer_scripts=0`

+## Changelog:
+### 2016-08-17:
+* The main GUI is now two-pane layout supporting file transfer between local host (PC) and remote device (MCU)
+* Code editor became separate window which can be used to edit scripts in-place.
+Previous file-save functionality is preserved for fast workflow.
+* UART communication protocol was changed to support transfer of binary files.
+The transfer scripts in the MCU needs to be updated.
+Use `File->Init Transfer Files` to do so.